Highlights

 81

-Curious about the story behind it?
+Need a quick rundown of the movie?
 Here's the plot: "Apu, now a jobless ex-student dreaming vaguely of a future as a writer, is invited to join an old college friend on a trip up-country to a village wedding."

-Ready to stream 'Apur Sansar' from the comfort of your living room?
-Hunting down a streaming service to buy, rent, download, or view the Satyajit Ray-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+In the mood to watch 'The World of Apu' right from your couch?
+Tracking down a streaming service to buy, rent, download, or view the Satyajit Ray-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Apur Sansar' on each platform when they are available.
-'Apur Sansar' is currently available to rent, purchase, or stream via subscription on Apple TV, Fandango At Home, Google Play Movies, Prime Video, HBO Max Amazon Channel, YouTube, Criterion Channel, and HBO Max in the US.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The World of Apu' on each platform when they are available.
+'The World of Apu' is currently available to rent, purchase, or stream via subscription on Apple TV, Fandango At Home, Google Play Movies, Prime Video, HBO Max Amazon Channel, YouTube, Criterion Channel, and HBO Max in the US.

 Watch in Movie Theaters on October 3rd, 1960